Asbestos

 - waste disposal;

-- The employer shall arrange a medical examination for asbestos workers at an occupational health doctor before the onset of exposure to asbestos and thereafter at a time indicated by the occupational health doctor.
-The obligatory examinations for the health check are a clinical examination of the chest (X-ray examination) and a functional diagnostic examination of the lungs (spirography).
+- The employer arranges for medical examinations for workers performing asbestos work by an occupational health doctor before the start of exposure to asbestos dust and thereafter at times indicated by the occupational health doctor.
+Mandatory medical examinations include a clinical examination of the chest (X-ray examination) and a functional diagnostic examination of the lungs (spirography).

-- The employer must keep a list of workers exposed to asbestos, including the name, personal identification number, description of work duties and duration of each asbestos exposure for each worker.
-This list can be an important document if a patient is suspected of having asbestosis or another disease caused by asbestos exposure.
+- The employer must keep a list of workers who come into contact with asbestos, which includes the name, personal identification code, description of the work tasks during which the worker comes into contact with asbestos, and the duration of each exposure to asbestos for each worker.
+This list may be an important document if a worker is suspected of having asbestosis or another disease caused by exposure to asbestos.
 The employer must keep the list for at least 40 years after the last exposure of the worker to asbestos.

-Important activities that both the employer and the employees must be able to do:
+Important activities that both employers and workers must be able to perform:

-- assess the risk of asbestos before starting work;
+- assess the risk of asbestos before commencing work;

-- implement the most effective safety measures in the existence of asbestos;
+- implement the most effective safety measures in the event of asbestos exposure;

 - use safe work methods;